sdvickers98/picoCTF-2019-Walkthrough/cryptography/#13 - AES-ABC.md

 You've probably thought by now to google "AES" or "AES-ECB", and if you have then you're on the right track.
 But before we talk about that, we need to talk about block ciphers.

-By the way, I'm going to go down the rabbit hole a little bit about the math behind this stuff, so if you already know about it or just don't want to know about the math, you can <a href="#back_to_problem">skip</a> to when I start talking about this problem again.
+By the way, I'm going to talk about the math behind this stuff a little bit, so if you already know about it or just don't want to know about the math, you can <a href="#back_to_problem">skip</a> to when I start talking about this problem again.
 However, if you don't know the math behind it, you won't really understand
 *why* we are doing the things that we do.